-- Chains (i.e., household, industrial) - Pipe a hollow cylinder or tube made of metal, wood, plastic, or similar material - Other pointed instruments or sharp objects, other than school supplies (i.e., pencil, compass) - Nunchakus, Chinese stars - Chemical weapon or device such as pepper spray or mace with the capacity to hold two (2) ounces or less of the chemical - Ammunition and any component thereof, including, but not limited to bullets, shotgun shells, bullet casings and magazine clips - Slingshot a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - Flammable liquids or combustible materials - Blunt bladed-table knives and common pocket knives.
-A common pocket knife is a knife that folds into its handle, with a blade measuring three (3) inches or less - Any instrument, tool, object or substance used in a threatening manner toward another person.
+- Chains (i.e., household, industrial) - Pipe a hollow cylinder or tube made of metal, wood, plastic, or similar material - Other pointed instruments or sharp objects, other than school supplies (i.e., pencil, compass) - Nunchakus, Chinese stars - Chemical weapon or device such as pepper spray or mace with the capacity to hold two (2) ounces or less of the chemical - Ammunition and any component thereof, including, but not limited to bullets, shotgun shells, bullet casings and magazine clips - Slingshot a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - Flammable liquids or combustible materials - Projectile Device including, but not limited to, BB guns, hard pellet guns, and paint ball guns - Note: On a 1st offense only, for an elementary level student (Grades K-2), a projectile device shall not be categorized as a Class B weapon/item if the following conditions are met: - 1. the projectile device was unloaded; and - 2. the student was not in possession of ammunition for the projectile device.